se-edu/guides/tutorials/jekyll.md

   pageNav: 2
 </frontmatter>

+{% from "scripts/macros.njk" import show_as_rounded_tab with context %}

 # Using Jekyll for project documentation

 <div class="lead">

-**[MarkBind](https://markbind.org) is a tool for generating static websites from markdown-like text**, particularly suitable for text-heavy websites such as software project documentation.
+**[Jekyll](https://jekyllrb.com/) is a popular tool for generating static websites from markdown-like text**.
 </div>

-Given below are some information useful for when you want to update documentation in a project that uses MarkBind.
+Given below are some information useful for when you want to update documentation in a project that uses Jekyll.

 <!-- ==================================================================================================== -->